shinyskull10000/TomProcessJournal/index.md

 ### Experimenting with the APIs
 I created as simple web application to explore how the use of the APIs discussed earlier could be utilised to make this project.
 The link for the github pages is this: https://shinyskull10000.github.io/WorkingWithSoundAPIS/ The website shows both the dBFS of the user microphone as well as the average over time.
 How dBFS works is that it is a negative scale which as it approaches 0, the louder the sound it registers is.
 This website also has a trigger when the sound average is too loud, the background of the website turns red.
+This is currently set to a trigger at average -20 dBFS as that it would require quite a loud/ distracting environment, perfect for what I am looking to achieve with quiet mind.

 While these are important steps for the process of development for QuietMind, it is important to configure as well as understand what the limits in dBFS should be to determine a loud environment.
 Ways I might figure this out could be testing with myself as well as testing with other people.
 I could also try and find new ways to record sound pressure at the time as i record the dBFS to try and find correlation for fine tuning.